 "We have seen a significant uptick in donations, interest again in the race.
 The race was of national interest in the first place.
-Now I think that people might have theorized at one point about the Democrats taking the seat.
-Now they feel like it's really tangible that it really is within their grasp more so than ever."
+Now I think that people might have theorised at one point about the Democrats taking the seat.
+Not they feel like it's really tangible that it really is within their grasp more so than ever."

 First you’d have to win the primary.
 Your opponent Randy Bryce, a fellow Democrat, has a lot of establishment support and has far outraised you as of the last fundraising deadline.
 What’s your message to voters and to donors about why they should support your bid and why you can win, especially in the midst of hotly contested midterms nationwide?

 “I think I can win because I have the experience of winning before, unlike my primary opponent who has lost three elections and has never cleared 40%.
 Our campaign is going to be the largest grassroots organisation in the country.
 A case we are going to make to our voters is about service and leadership.
 I have dedicated my life to the service of my community.
 I have been on the Janesville School Board, I have served on city committee, I have been my union president and vice president and led a strike centre when we were on strike.
 [Voters are] going to want not just someone who can win but someone who can offer some leadership and service.
 People feel the have not been served by Paul Ryan and so they are really hungry for someone who understands what life is like and who is willing to take their stories and concerns to Washington.”